-The Regulations set out, amongst other matters, the structure of awards including the number of credits required for taught awards, pass marks, circumstances under which reassessment is permitted, the general requirements for progression to the next year and awards for research students, procedures for dealing with cheating and plagiarism (Regulation XVIII, "Academic Misconduct"), and performance affected by mitigating circumstances (Regulation XVII, "Impaired Performance").
+The Regulations set out, amongst other matters, the structure of awards including the number of credits required for taught awards, pass marks, circumstances under which reassessment is permitted, the general requirements for progression, awards and other matters for research students (Regulation XXVI), procedures for taught students for dealing with cheating and plagiarism (Regulation XVIII, "Academic Misconduct"), and performance affected by mitigating circumstances (Regulation XVII, "Mitigating Circumstances").
 In particular, students undertaking undergraduate or postgraduate taught programmes should note:

 - a) Assessed coursework which is not handed in by the due date and time will be given a mark of zero. - b) If you encounter difficult life events (illness (mental or physical), bereavement, serious personal problems etc.) during your studies, we can only take these into account in considering your academic performance if we have evidence that the impact on you is very substantial.
-Should such an eventuality occur, you must tell us by the published deadlines about the problem and you must provide supporting evidence (the Impaired Performance procedure). - c) In the absence of a valid Impaired Performance claim, you are entitled to only one opportunity to repeat an assessment in which you have failed to achieve the required mark. - d) If you have a long term health issue or disability for which you require support from us to enable you to access your programme of study, you must inform us as soon as possible so that we are able to make appropriate arrangements for you.
-Long term conditions are dealt with by making reasonable adjustments on an ongoing basis and the Impaired Performance procedure is only applicable where a problem has recently been identified and adjustments have not yet been made, or where there is unexpected worsening of a known condition and the agreed adjustment proves to be inadequate. - e) If you are found to have committed academic misconduct, we may impose academic penalties and/or may terminate your studies in accordance with our Academic Misconduct procedures.
+Should such an eventuality occur, you must tell us by the published deadlines about the problem and you must provide supporting evidence (in line with the Mitigating Circumstances procedure). - c) In the absence of a valid Mitigating Circumstances claim, you are entitled to only one opportunity to repeat an assessment in which you have failed to achieve the required mark. - d) If you have a long term health issue or disability for which you require support from us to enable you to access your programme of study, you must inform us as soon as possible so that we are able to make appropriate arrangements for you.
+Long term conditions are dealt with by making reasonable adjustments on an ongoing basis and the Mitigating Circumstances procedure is only applicable where a problem has recently been identified and adjustments have not yet been made, or where there is unexpected worsening of a known condition and the agreed adjustment proves to be inadequate.

+e) If you are found to have committed academic misconduct, we may impose academic penalties and/or may terminate your studies in accordance with our Academic Misconduct procedures.